Line of Dance

 Perfect the basics in each one of the dances before going on to learn a lot of patterns and steps.
 Most ladies prefer good solid basics and a consistent lead over a library of fancy steps done in a mediocre fashion (as overheard in the powder room).

 Dance with a number of different ladies.
 Don’t ignore the beginning dancers.
 You were in the same situation once.
 (Plus the ladies do improve and they have excellent memories!)

 Lead your partner smoothly and carefully through the dance crowd.
 Be careful that hands and elbows do not collide with those of other couples.
 (A lady shouldn’t end up with bruises from dancing!)

 When asking a lady to dance, offer her your hand if she accepts, and escort her to an open spot on the floor.
 If the floor is crowded, ask her to help you pick a suitable spot.
 Do escort the lady back to her table or chair after the dance; offer her your arm.
 Never leave her in the middle of the floor.

-Observe "Line of Dance" rules and etiquette always.
-(If you don't know t means, ask your dance teacher.)
+Observe “Line of Dance” rules and etiquette always.
+(See above.)

 In the event of a collision with another couple, always apologize, even if it wasn’t your fault.
 Make sure there are no hurt bodies or feelings to deal with later.